superDross/dotfiles/notes/python/multi/advanced_concurrent_parallel.md

 They can occur together or apart.

 Barriers can prevent a group of threads from proceeding until enough threads have reached the barrier, thereby preventing a race condition.

+##  Asynchronous Tasks

+### Computational Graph

+Help to visualise the asynchronicity and order of executables.

+Can determine the critical path; path that takes the longest time to execute.

+Its a visual helper nothing more.
+Not sure how much utility this has for me.

+### Thread Pool

+Thread pool; creates and maintains a collection of worker threads

+It reuses existing worker threads to execute tasks (efficient).

+Sometimes this is more efficient than creating numerous threads.

+This is more efficient as we are reusing threads, instead of recreating them, we reduce the overhead involved with creating new ones.

+This is an advantage only when the time it takes to execute the task is **less** than the time required to create a new thread.

+### Future

+Future; A placeholder for a result that will be available later (like promises in JS)

+An asynchronous task will eventually write the result to the Future when it is finished processing.

+### Divide & Conquer Algorithms

+1. divide the problem into subproblems of equal size
+2. recursively solve the subproblems
+3. combine the solutions to the subproblems

+They can be parallel in different processors.

+The example was not good or clear to me, find another.

+## Evaluating Parallel Performance

+### Speedup, Latency & Throughput

+Strong Scaling; breaking down and spreading a problem across multiple processors to execute the program faster

+Throughput; number of tasks over time

+Latency; the amount of time to complete a task

+Speedup; ratio of the sequential execution time over the parallel execution time with N workers (so how much faster it becomes when adding additional processes)

+Throughput would increase as you add more processors; applying strong scaling.
+Which would increase the speedup ratio

+### Amdahl's Law

+Estimating speedup for entire program.
+Useful for determining whether it is worth parallelizing a program.

+Overall Speedup = 1 / (1 - P) + (P/S)

+P = portion of program thats parallelizable
+S = speedup of the parallelized portion

+Example, we know that 95% of our program can be executed in parallel and using two processors equals a speedup of 2:

+P = 0.95
+S = 2

+Overall Speedup = 1 / ( (1 - 0.95) + (0.95 / 2) )= 1.9

+The higher S (speedup; number of processors) the higher the overall speedup, **but** eventually the 5% sequentially executed code will create an upper limit.
+So no matter how many processors you throw at the problem, eventually it will not be able to go faster.

+### Measuring Speedup

+Speedup; ratio of the sequential execution time over the parallel execution time with N workers (so how much faster it becomes when adding additional processes)

+Efficiency; how well additional resource are utilised.

+Efficiency = speedup / n. processors

+Example, we have a task that sequentially took 25 seconds but parallelised took 17 seconds

+speedup = 25 / 17 = 1.47

+efficiency = (1.47 / 2) * 100 = 73.5%

+You may want to warm up your code before measuring speedup